- Describe monetary policy and the Fed’s three main policy tools

 - reserve requirement:

-- the percentage amount of its total deposits that a bank is legally obligated to to either hold as cash in their vault or deposit with the central bank
+- the percentage amount of its total deposits that a bank is legally obligated to either hold as cash in their vault or deposit with the central bank